SSWConsulting/SSW.Rules.Content/rules/spec-do-you-conduct-a-specification-review-ask-for-a-coffee-not-a-marriage/rule.md

 :::

 ::: greybox
-*"Now that we've spent a few days speccing this out, our projection is the project will take a minimum of 6 man-months (around $200,000+GST) to complete but this may change depending on what is finally agreed in the Specification.
+*"Now that we've spent a few days speccing this out, our projection is the project will take a minimum of 6 months (around $200,000+GST) to complete but this may change depending on what is finally agreed in the Specification.
 The price will vary depending on resources used and the time that elapses over testing."*
 :::
 ::: good
 Good example - Leaves some wriggle room at these initial phases